Crowds21/sheffield_acs/pages/Vector Representations of Text.md

 		- ambiguity is inherent
 	- world knowledge is necessary for interpretation
 	- many languages, dialects, styles
-- Challenges in Traditional rule-based artificial intelligenc and Learning from data (machine learning) adapts -
+- Challenges in Traditional rule-based artificial intelligenc and Learning from data (machine learning) adapts [[card]] -